 Where to Stay in the Rainy Season?

-- Vietnam’s only legal casino open to Vietnamese nationals (pilot program) — winner of “World’s Best Casino Entertainment Venue 2022” at the World Casino Awards — means your evenings are filled with world-class gaming even when it rains
+- Vietnam’s only legal casino open to Vietnamese nationals (pilot program) — winner of the “World’s Best Casino Entertainment Venue 2022” at the World Casino Awards — means your evenings are filled with world-class gaming even when it rains

-- Multiple dining venues covering international and Vietnamese cuisine
+- Multiple dining venues covering international and Vietnamese cuisine across every mealtime

-- The Corona Golf & Spa complex for rainy-day recovery
+- The Corona Golf & Spa complex for rainy-day recovery and indulgence

 Travel Tips for Visiting Phu Quoc in the Rainy Season